-Home to Edgbaston Village, Edgbaston First and Edgbaston Medical Quarter, it offers superb lifestyle, leisure and medical facilities, which collectively create one of the best places in which to live and work in Greater Birmingham.
+Home to Edgbaston Village and Edgbaston Medical Quarter, it offers superb lifestyle, leisure and medical facilities, which collectively create one of the best places in which to live and work in Greater Birmingham.

 Most of the Estate is bounded by two of the major arterial roads in and out of the city.
 It has ready access to the M5, M6 and the national motorway and rail networks.
-Accessibility is set to be enhanced further with the arrival of the Metro tram and SPRINT rapid transport system.
+Accessibility was recently enhanced further with the arrival of the Metro tram, and stop at Edgbaston Village.